Maud Grieve: Life

 She was a founder member of the short lived National Herb Growing Association (1914–17) and later president of The British Guild of Herb Growers (est. 1918.)
 During the war she also started The Whins Medicinal and Commercial Herb School.
 After the war she continued promoting the benefits of herbs, writing over three hundred pamphlets on individual plants.
 These were edited by Hilda Leyel and were the main source of information in what has become A Modern Herbal, which was published 1931.
 As the original pamphlets were only about English plants, Mrs. Leyel added American herbs to Mrs. Grieve's pamphlets and checked and edited the whole work, expanding it to eight hundred plants.

 In 1929 her husband's health became a concern and she decided to move away from herb production and training.
 She gave most of her stock to Dorothy Hewer.
 Hewer had started her herbal farm three years before near the Kentish village of Seal where she became known for her "Seal" lavender.
-Hwer had been inspired by Grieve and by the work of the gardening writer Eleanour Sinclair Rohde.
+Hewer had been inspired by Grieve and by the work of the gardening writer Eleanour Sinclair Rohde.
 Grieve had closed her training school and she encouraged Hewer to take on a few women helpers.

 Grieve wrote Culinary herbs and condiments and Roses and pot pourri: Plants of sweet scent and their employment in perfumery.

-She wrote correspondence letters all her life.
-Grieve was an amateur artist.